 - International Relations and Organizations

-- That have been established by the Presidential Decree 360/2001 (Government Gazette Issue 244 vol. Α΄ 22.10.01).
+that have been established by the Presidential Decree 360/2001 (Government Gazette Issue 244 vol. Α΄ 22.10.01).

-The Department has five Laboratories:
+The Department has six Laboratories:

 - Laboratory of Archaeometry (Government Gazette Issue 177 vol. Α΄, 03.09.1999)

 - Laboratory of Mediterranean Politics (Government Gazette Issue 177 vol. Α΄, 02.08.2000)

 - Laboratory of Informatics (Government Gazette Issue235 vol. Α΄, 31.10.2000)

 - Laboratory of Linguistics (Government Gazette Issue 124 vol. Α΄, 04.06.2002)